DYCI2/Dicy2/README.md

 ------
 ### Troubleshooting
-Please write to `jerome.nika@ircam.fr` for any questionsn and to share with us your projects using DYCI2 !
+Please write to `jerome.nika@ircam.fr` for any question, or to share with us your projects using DYCI2 !

 ------
 ### License